irbujam/ss_log_event_monitor/README.md

-# ss_log_event_monitor
+# Readme: ss_log_event_monitor
-subspace monitoring powershell script for Windows
+subspace advance CLI farmer log monitoring powershell script for Windows

 pre-requisite:
 - farmer output is written to a file with extension .txt or .log